makerdao/governance-manual/parameter-index/debt-auction/param-initial-lot-size.md

 ## Trade-offs
 A small `Debt Auction Initial Lot Size` would result in auctions having to be restarted (`kicked`) many times before they become interesting to keepers.
 This would result in the protocol remaining undercollateralized for a long period and also result in additional gas costs due to multiple restarts.

 A large `Debt Auction Initial Lot Size` could result in large amounts of MKR minted if there are insufficient participants in the auctions.
-On the other hand, if there are sufficient participants, a sufficiently large `Debt Auction Bid Size` would ensure that auctions do not need to be restarted multiple times.
+On the other hand, if there are sufficient participants, a sufficiently large `Debt Auction Initial Lot Size` would ensure that auctions do not need to be restarted multiple times.
 This saves gas costs for keepers and keeps the protocol in an undercollateralized state for a shorter duration.

 ## Changes